ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

     > The official steps for setting up Workload Identity on AKS can be found [here](https://azure.github.io/azure-workload-identity/docs/quick-start.html).

     This step above may take around 10 minutes to complete.
-The registration status can be checked by running the following command:

 1. Update an existing AKS cluster with OIDC and workload identity enabled.
 You can skip this step if you have an AKS cluster with both OIDC and workload identity enabled.